 1 Leave of Absence: Students who wish to take a leave of absence must submit an "Application for Leave of Absence" to the Academic Affairs Division within the given period of time.
-Students can submit their application online through "Applications" on the KDI School Members website.
+Students can submit their application online through "School Register" on the KDI School MIS System.